- What is an EJK Mini-Grant?

-- What happens to the materials included in the Final Report?
+- What happens to the materials in the Final Report?

 - What happens to the information I provided in the EJK Mini-Grant application?

-- What happens if I lose my copy of the proposal or the award check, or if the check is not deposited before it expires?
+- What happens if I lose the award check, or if the check is not deposited before it expires?

 1. What is an EJK Mini-Grant?

 A Mini-Grant is an award of up to $500 that the Ezra Jack Keats Foundation gives to eligible organizations to provide creative, innovative programs that support or extend the Common Core Standards in education.
 Programs may serve children from preschool to grade 12.

 2. What kind of organizations are eligible to apply for an EJK Mini-Grant?

 Public schools, public libraries and public preschool programs such as Head Start are eligible for EJK Mini-Grants.
 Organizations that charge tuition or fees, such as private and parochial schools, should not apply.
 Charter schools are also not eligible (see 4.).

 3. Do you fund institutions or programs outside the United States?